soto-project/soto/CONTRIBUTING.md

 The main development branch of the repository is  `main`.
 Each major version release has it's own branch named "version number".x.x eg `4.x.x` .
 If you are submitting code for an older version then you should use the version branch as the base for your code changes.

+### Testing

+By default the Soto tests are setup to use [Localstack](https://github.com/localstack/localstack) for testing.
+This avoids hitting AWS services while testing.
+You need to run a localstack server locally to get this to work.
+As long as you have Docker this can be done by running the script `./scripts/localstack`.
+If you would like to test against real AWS services set the environment variable `AWS_DISABLE_LOCALSTACK` to `true`.
+Not all services are supported by Localstack and there are some discrepancies in error messages returned by Localstack and real AWS services.

+Other environment variables that affect testing include
+- `AWS_LOG_LEVEL`: Sets log level of tests
+- `AWS_ENABLE_LOGGING`: Log requests and responses sent and received by Soto.
+- `AWS_TEST_RESOURCE_PREFIX`: Prefix all resources created by your tests with this string.
+This means you can run tests hitting AWS services without worrying about clashing with someone else running tests.

 ### Formatting

 We use Nick Lockwood's SwiftFormat for formatting code.
 PRs will not be accepted if they haven't be formatted.
 The current version of SwiftFormat we are using is v0.48.17.